-When you’re buying spices for the boat (or anywhere, really) should you buy the largest container that you have room for?
-I mean, if you want to stock up, why not really stock up?
+When you’re buying for the boat (or anywhere, really) should you buy big or little spice containers?
+I mean, if you want to stock up, why not really stock up and get the biggest one you have room for?
 Or are there times when smaller is better?

 For most spices, smaller is better . . . within reason.
 Spices in general lose their flavor when exposed to heat and humidity and most boats have plenty of both.
 Things like chili powder, basil, oregano and garlic are particularly susceptible.
 My experience is that in the tropics they rarely keep their flavor more than three or four months, but your experience may be different depending on where you are and how you store your spices.